openamiguel/equitysim/README.md

 ## technical analysis
 - **technicals.py**
+  - `accum_swing` computes the accumulation (running total) of the swing index, which depends on asset data
   - `ad_line` returns the accumulation-distribution line of asset data
   - `adx` returns the average directional (movement) index of asset data
   - `adxr` returns the average directional (movement) index rating of asset data